fractaledmind/acidic_job/README.md

 #### Key Features

+* **Transactional Steps**
-* Transactional Steps — break your job into a series of steps, each of which will be run within an acidic database transaction, allowing retries to jump back to the last "recovery point".
+    break your job into a series of steps, each of which will be run within an acidic database transaction, allowing retries to jump back to the last "recovery point".
-* Steps that Await Jobs — have workflow steps await other jobs, which will be enqueued and processed independently, and only when they all have finished will the parent job be re-enqueued to continue the workflow
+* **Steps that Await Jobs**
+    have workflow steps await other jobs, which will be enqueued and processed independently, and only when they all have finished will the parent job be re-enqueued to continue the workflow
+* **Iterable Steps**
-* Iterable Steps — define steps that iterate over some collection fully until moving on to the next step
+    define steps that iterate over some collection fully until moving on to the next step
+* **Persisted Attributes**
-* Persisted Attributes — when retrying jobs at later steps, we need to ensure that data created in previous steps is still available to later steps on retry.
+    when retrying jobs at later steps, we need to ensure that data created in previous steps is still available to later steps on retry.
+* **Transactionally Staged Jobs**
-* Transactionally Staged Jobs — enqueue additional jobs within the acidic transaction safely
+    enqueue additional jobs within the acidic transaction safely
+* **Custom Idempotency Keys**
-* Custom Idempotency Keys — use something other than the job ID for the idempotency key of the job run
+    use something other than the job ID for the idempotency key of the job run
+* **Sidekiq Callbacks**
-* Sidekiq Callbacks — bring ActiveJob-like callbacks into your pure Sidekiq Workers
+    bring ActiveJob-like callbacks into your pure Sidekiq Workers
+* **Run Finished Callbacks**
-* Run Finished Callbacks — set callbacks for when a job run finishes fully
+    set callbacks for when a job run finishes fully

 ### Transactional Steps